 In February 2016, the Environment Agency published its latest River Basin Management Plans.
 The plans outlined the actions needed to protect and improve the water environment.
 As part of the agency’s review of the plans, it has launched its first phase of public consultation, seeking views......

-The partnership currently consists of the following organisations:
+The partnership is a not-for-profit organisation, funded almost entirely through project delivery.
+It currently consists of the following partners: